 According to Federation of Small Businesses (FSB) statistics, small and medium-sized enterprises (SMEs) provide nearly 17 million people with employment and account for around half of turnover in the UK private sector.

-Understanding the key challenges and knowing the potential solutions can help in two ways.
+Understanding the key challenges and knowing the potential solutions can help go forward in two ways.
 Firstly, it can help bring business stability and secure going concern status for SMEs.
-Secondly, by adapting to the new normal post-COVID19 can help SMEs thrive by unlocking new opportunities.
+Secondly, by adapting to the new normal post-COVID19 can help SMEs go forward and thrive by unlocking new opportunities.

 A review of cashflow is essential.
 Particular attention on contractual subscription and standing order items should be paid.
 Can these be deferred or even cancelled if not needed anymore?
 There are always various small expenses which can be saved, all adding up to make a bigger saving.